stelligent/openvpn-ami/README.md

     bin/encrypt_keys_with_kms.sh <kms_key_arn> <key region> <key dir> <s3 target bucket>

-On a Mac with Tunnelblick, you likely want this for the <key dir>:
+On a Mac with Tunnelblick, you likely want this for the "key dir":

     ~/Library/Application\ Support/Tunnelblick/easy-rsa/keys